Long ties accelerate noisy threshold-based contagions: Methods

+\textbf{Agent-based simulations.} We implement an agent-based model with transitions between susceptible and infected states according to an activation function that determines the type of contagion, e.g., simple, deterministic complex, or noisy complex; see SI Figure S13 for a block diagram of state transitions.
+Activation functions for different models of contagion are characterized by different parameters, e.g., the independent transmission probabilities ($\beta$) for the simple contagion activation functions in Figure \ref{fig:simple_activation_functions}, or the threshold value ($\theta$) and sub-threshold adoption probability ($q$) for the complex contagion activation functions in Figure \ref{fig:complex_activation_functions}.
+In addition to the transitions that we investigate in our theoretical analysis (e.g., reversion from infected to susceptible with probability $\delta$), our simulations include transition probabilities between active and inactive infected states, to model situations that adopter agents transition into an ``inactive infected'' state where they do not influence their neighbors but remain adopters.\\

-\matmethods{The empirical network data for our simulation studies are derived from publicly available data \cite{cai2015social,chami2017social,banerjee2013diffusion,traud2012social}.
+\textbf{Empirical networks data.} The empirical network data for our simulation studies are derived from publicly available data \cite{chami2017social,cai2015social,banerjee2013diffusion,traud2012social}.
 The Cai et al. \cite{cai2015social} data is comprised of $175$ social networks of Chinese farm villages that are collected in the study of farmers being encouraged to sign up for a weather insurance product.
 The friendship and health advice network data are collected by Chami et al. \cite{chami2017social} from $17$ rural villages in Uganda.
 The Banerjee et al. \cite{banerjee2013diffusion} data contains the interconnection data for multi-dimensional social relations in $77$ villages in southern India.
 Traud et al. \cite{traud2012social} data contains the Facebook friendship networks at U.S. colleges and universities; we use the $40$ smallest networks, for which such simulations are more computationally practical.
 The village networks in the first three sets have as few as tens of nodes but have typically hundreds of nodes.
 A typical Facebook college network has thousands of nodes.
-Table S1, in SI Appendix, summarizes the statistics for each set of networks.
-Code for reported simulations can be accessed from \href{https://github.com/aminrahimian/social-contagion/wiki}{https://github.com/aminrahimian/social-contagion/wiki}. }
+SI Table S1 summarizes the statistics for each set of networks. {